RFA Sir Percivale

 RFA Sir Percivale (L3036) was a Round Table class landing ship logistics (LSL) vessel belonging to the Royal Fleet Auxiliary of the United Kingdom.

 Sir Percivale took part in the Falklands War and the 1991 Gulf War.

 Background

 She originally entered British Army service in 1968, managed for the Ministry of Transport by British India Steam Navigation Company, but was taken over by the Royal Fleet Auxiliary along with the other members of the class in 1970.

 Operational history

+In 1972, then again in 1973 & 1974, Sir Percivale supported monitoring operations on French atmospheric nuclear tests in the Pacific.
+A monitoring team was landed on Pitcairn Island and a tethered balloon was flown from Sir Percivale for atmospheric sampling.
+Vulcan and Victor aircraft were also used for high altitude sampling.

 Falklands War

 The first twelve years of the ship's life were quiet, with some time spent in the Pacific, until the Falklands War broke out in April 1982.
 Along with all the Navy's other amphibious assault shipping, Sir Percivale went south to participate in the recapture of the Falkland Islands.
-At this time, all the RFA were manned by Hong Kong Chinese civilian crew.
+At this time, all the RFA ships were crewed by Hong Kong Chinese civilian sailors.
 She pioneered the supply runs to Teal Inlet and was the first British ship to re-enter Stanley Harbour.
 Unlike the Sir Galahad, Sir Tristram and Sir Lancelot, the ship emerged unscathed from the conflict.